 "Christine.
 I care for you."

-She left him, didn't turn around even when she heard his robe rustle as if he had reached out for her.
+She left him, didn't turn around even when she heard his robe rustle as if he'd reached out for her.

 He cared for her?